trentfisher/veganmilitia-hugo/content/post/2019-11-18-tsr-meets-internet2.md

 Any opinions on the border art?
 ```
-* 30-Aug-94: By now it seems Rob Repp was keeping his head down amidst the flamewars, but when someone tried to get him to respond, [he did so](https://groups.google.com/d/msg/rec.games.frp.dnd/D0cB5pJnY8w/viJW3vniaO8J):
+* 30-Aug-94: By now, it seems Rob Repp was keeping his head down amidst the flamewars, but when someone tried to get him to respond, [he did so](https://groups.google.com/d/msg/rec.games.frp.dnd/D0cB5pJnY8w/viJW3vniaO8J):
 ```
 Maybe I'm just ignoring you... :)